Welcome To The

 (also the Mt.
 Airy exit).
 Go South on Rt.
 27 for 5.6 miles (CAUTION,

 THERE IS A SPEED CAMERA ON RT 27 NEAR DAMASCUS).
-In
+Turn left on Rt 124 at the

-East.
-Go 2 miles and turn left onto Mullinix Mill Rd.
+right side at the church) Go 1.5 miles and turn left on Mullinix Mill Rd.
+Go 1 mile and

 OR